SEATTLE -- Eight was enough for the streaking Seattle Mariners.

-Michael Bourn hit a grand slam, Asdrubal Cabrera added three hits and a career-high three RBIs, and Scott Kazmir pitched eight innings of one-hit ball as the Cleveland Indians battered Seattle 10-1 on Wednesday to end the Mariners' eight-game winning streak.
+Michael Bourn hit a grand slam, Asdrubal Cabrera added three hits and Scott Kazmir pitched eight innings of one-hit ball as the Cleveland Indians battered Seattle 10-1 Wednesday to end the Mariners' eight-game winning streak.

 Seattle (48-53) had just two hits for the game and didn't get one off Kazmir until the fifth inning, when the Indians already had an 8-1 lead.
 Kazmir (6-4) gave up an unearned run while striking out seven over eight innings of work before Seattle got its second hit of the game off reliever Vinnie Pestano in the bottom of the ninth.